 **We carry a New Bird Pocket Guide to help us identify the birds we see.
 It, like nearly all our books, was purchased from Book Depository as they offer free shipping worldwide.

-We also spotted this Oyster Catcher, a common beach bird seen in the park.
+New Zealand is currently home to over 170 different types of birds so it’s not surprising that we see interesting birds when we go hiking.
+We spotted this Oyster Catcher, a common beach bird seen in the park.
 The orange bill and red eyes give it away, so we didn’t need to use our field guide.

 Coastal Hike from Pink Beach to Te Haruhi Bay

 From Pink Beach we had two options, to climb back up the steps and return to the Tiritiri track or to walk along the coast back to Te Haruhi Bay and the campground.
 Again, this is a low tide option only.
 We love coastal hikes and were pleased to find some incredible rock formations along the way.

 Practical Information on Visiting Pink Beach